-- The work to acquire SME participants will be faster as the interest in the project from SMEs has been higher since Covid-19.
+- The work to acquire participant SMEs will be faster as the interest in the project from SMEs has been higher since Covid-19.
 This has required E-Channel to speed up preparation of on-boarding materials to recruit SMEs sooner than planned. - The technical solutions needed to advise, guide and support SMEs online required additional work, specifically to facilitate distance learning and ongoing engagement.
-The DMCP was originally conceived to support SMEs via their Launchpad including face to face mentoring.
+The DMCP was originally conceived to support SMEs via their Launchpad including face-to-face mentoring.
 This was no longer possible with restrictions on travel and requirements for social distancing.
-E-Channel has moved SMEs to remote access training and support via Moodle, a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments.
+E-Channel has moved SMEs to remote access training and support via Moodle3, a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments.
 This has also changed the planned nature of the Launchpads engagement with SMEs.
-SMEs will now be able to access tools and services remotely via launchpad.e-channel.org
+SMEs will now be able to access tools and services remotely via launchpad.e-channel.org. - The project is developing different ways of working with BSOs and other partners (e.g. Brittany Ferries) themselves also heavily impacted by Covid-19; with these project partners being unable to attend planned face-to-face events; while also being overwhelmed by stakeholder concerns across a wide range of Covid-19 related issues.
+BSO communication became very slow or stalled and their involvement in the E-Channel promotion and dissemination plan was no longer that envisaged, due to their staff being furloughed or working from home.
+This led to the need to develop electronic briefing guides to help BSOs understand the E-Channel project and facilitate their involvement and contribution. - Increased social and political risks required additional Management Work Package mitigation activity.

-&lt;sup>3 https://moodle.org/
+3 https://moodle.org/